khulnasoft-lab/design.khulnasoft.com/contents/regions/settings.md

   - product-foundations/saving-and-feedback
 ---

 Settings allow users to specify preferences for how their instance should behave.
-Settings should predictable, structured, and display a focused number of options.
+Settings should be predictable, structured, and display a focused number of options.

 There are several settings options with GitLab: